I have received various inquiries regarding my

 Emeco 1006

-me, these are the perfect recording chair.
+me, they're the perfect recording chair.
 The Emeco 1006 provides an ideal

 playing posture with support, and since it's a one-piece design with no moving